guess01325/Madden-Plays/README.md

 - Make css look much nicer
 - I will add links to plays on youtube
 - I will add all team logos to make fully functionally
-- I will add more formations in data for plays
+- I will add more formations and plays in api

 ## Project Schedule